matty316/looks/README.md

-# Looks!
+# Shopping Brags!
 (Project for my CS class/fun) Version 0.2

 This is a webapp for bragging about stuff you bought